myFavShrimp/arc/README.md

 #### Properties

 - `path`: Path to the directory (can be read and set; setting the path renames the directory)
-- `file_name`: The name of the directory without the parent path
+- `file_name`: The name of the directory without the parent path (can be read and set)
 - `permissions`: Directory permissions (can be read and set as numeric mode; returns `nil` if directory doesn't exist)

 #### Methods